owendaigle/TRM-server-home-page/jekyll/blog_posts/25 Upgrade to Debian 13/post.md

 I really thought I would regret starting the update from 12 to 13 since it would take a lot of effort to get my workstation back up and running, but it really surprised me.

 Great job Debian team!!

+# Update

+It still works well, no problems I have found yet.